 “[Horse flesh] is about as healthful as food contaminated with DDT.”

 —Nicholas Dodman, professor at Tufts University School of Veterinary Medicine

 Unlike animals specifically raised for their flesh, the vast majority of horses destined for slaughter have been treated with a multitude of anti-inflammatory drugs, antibiotics, anti-parasitic medications, hormones, and even illegal performance-enhancing drugs that are known to be dangerous to humans.

 Of chief concern is a commonly used non-steroidal anti-inflammatory drug called Phenylbutazone, or “bute”—a known carcinogen in humans that can cause bone-marrow toxicity and even death.
 Bute is prohibited for use in animals raised for their flesh, yet there is no reliable system in place to ensure that horses killed for human consumption have not been treated with bute or other highly toxic and prohibited substances.

-Horse slaughter is dangerous for horses and humans alike.
+Horse slaughter is deadly for horses and dangerous for humans, too.
 Take a stand against overbreeding and slaughter.
-Please contact your U.S. senators today and ask them to support the Safeguard American Food Exports Act of 2015 and the John Rainey Memorial Safeguard American Food Exports Act, which would end the exportation of horses to Mexico and Canada to be slaughtered.
+Please contact your U.S. senators today and ask them to support the Carter-Fitzpatrick Amendment to the INVEST in America Act, which would end the exportation of horses to Mexico and Canada to be slaughtered.